 It is your responsibility to replace any expired light bulbs in your property.
 Please ensure the correct type are used and of good quality.

-Where parking is provided, this is not designated and on a first come first served basis.
-Where permits are issued, please ensure your permit is displayed at all times as we have no discretion over parking fine.
+Where parking is provided, this is not designated and is on a first come first served basis.
+Where permits are issued, please ensure your permit is displayed at all times as we have no discretion over parking fines.

 Please show consideration by parking responsibly and in marked bays where appropriate.
 All vehicles are parked at owners risk.